 The great face-off.
 Rocky vs. Creed.
 Darth Vader vs. Luke Skywalker.
 Chuck Norris vs. anyone.
-RV insurance vs. car insurance.
+RV coverage vs. car insurance.

 RV Insurance vs. Car Insurance

 Besides the size of the vehicle, you can find many differences between cars and RVs.
 Typically, RV insurance offers higher liability limits than your normal car insurance policy.
-This is no surprise, since owning and maintaining an RV is often more expensive than a car, which is why having the right insurance coverage for your RV is so crucial.
+This is no surprise, since owning and maintaining an RV is often more expensive than a car.
+This is why having the right insurance coverage for your RV is so crucial.

 RV Insurance Coverage Options

-If you have a custom RV insurance policy, it usually will provide you with more coverage as compared to an auto insurance policy, since the insurance is designed specifically for your unique RV needs and specifications.
+If you have a custom RV insurance policy, it usually will provide you with more coverage as compared to an auto insurance policy.
+This is because the insurance is designed specifically for your unique RV needs and specifications.
 Not only do you get the specialized coverage with RV insurance, but it costs roughly the same as auto insurance.
 There are some special coverage options offered for RVs, which may include:

 Full-Timers RV Insurance